 PAGE

-PART I - Narcotic Control Act - Food and Drugs Act 3
+PART I Narcotic Control ActFood and Drugs Act 3

-PART II - Explosives Act 7
+PART II - Explosives Act 6

-PART III - Atomic Energy Control Act 10
+PART III - Atomic Energy Control Act 8

-PART IV - Plant Quarantine Act 12
+PART IV - Plant Protection Act 10

-PART V - Animal Disease and Protection Act 15
+PART V - Health of Animals Act 12

-PART VI - Canadian Wheat Board Act 18
+PART VI - Canadian Wheat Board Act 15

-PART VII - National Energy Board Act 21
+PART VII - National Energy Board Act 17

-PART VIII - Export and Import Permits Act 24
+PART VI - Export and Import Permits Act 19

-(a) General Responses applicable to dairy products; turkey, eggs and chicken; and broiler hatching eggs and chicks.
+(a) General Responses applicable to dairy products; turkey, eggs and chicken: and broiler hatching eggs and chicks.
 (Questions 5, 8-10, 12-17 and 19).
-24
+19

-(b) Other Responses - By Product Groups 27
+(b) Other Responses - By Product Groups 22

-(1) Clothes and Handbags (2) Textiles (3) Broiler Hatching Eggs and Chicks (4) Dairy Products (5) Turkey, Eggs &amp; Chicken (6) Endangered Species (7) Carbon and Speciality Steel 27 32 36 38 42 45
+(1) Clothing and Handbags (2) Textiles (3) Broiler Hatching Eggs and Chicks (4) Dairy Products (5) Turkey, Eggs &amp; Chicken (6) Endangered Species (7) Carbon and Speciality Steel 22 25 28 30 33 35 37

-ANNEX I 50

-I - NARCOTIC CONTROL ACT FOOD AND DRUGS ACT
+I - NARCOTIC CONTROL ACT

-NARCOTICS AND DRUGS
+FOOD AND DRUGS ACT

-1. The importation into Canada of narcotic, controlled and restricted drugs is subject to import licensing to ensure that dealer's procedures are in conformity with Canada's international obligations (Single Convention on Narcotic Drugs 1961 and Convention on Psychotropic Substances 1981), our domestic regulations, that the importation meets Canadian medical requirements and that the drugs remain in the legitimate distribution channels.
+1. The importation into Canada of narcotic, controlled and restricted drugs is subject to import licensing to ensure that dealer's procedures are in conformity with Canada's international obligations (Single Convention on Narcotic Drugs 1961 and Convention on Psychotropic Substances 1981), our domestic regulations, that the importation meets Canadian medical and scientific requirements and that the drugs remain in the legitimate distribution channels.
 The importation of these drugs is covered by the Food and Drugs Act and its regulations as well as the Narcotic Control Act and its regulations.

 2. The prospective importers of controlled drugs. (e.g. amphetamine, methamphetamine, barbituric acids), narcotics (e.g. codeine, morphine), and restricted drugs (used only for research, not commercial sale) must submit an application.
-The application must specify the origin, quantity and type of drug being imported as well as the method of transport on custom port of entry.
+The application must specify the origin, (exporter's name, his address, and country of import), quantity and type of drug being imported as well as the method of transport on customs port of entry.

-Prospective importers of such drugs must be firms domestically licensed to manufacture or distribute specified narcotic, controlled, or restricted drugs.
+Prospective importers of such drugs must be firms domestically licensed to manufacture c distribute specified narrotic, controlled or restricted drugs

 - 3. The system applies to all narcotic, controlled and restricted drugs from all countries.
 Imports of narcotics are made only from countries which are party to the International Narcotic Convention of the United Nations, to which Canada is a signatory. - 4.
-The licensing is intended to ensure that the quantity of drugs imported does not exceed Canadian medical or scientific needs and that Canada is able to comply with its International commitments.
+The licensing is intended to ensure that the quantity of drugs imported does not exceed Canadian medical or scientific needs and that Canada is able to comply with its International commitments. - 5.
+The Narcotic Control Act and its Regulations and the Food and Drugs Act (Parts III and IV) and its Regulations make it mandatory to obtain a permit before importing or exporting a narcotic, a controlled or a restricted drug.

-6. (I) Allocations of quotas for narcotics are published by the United Nations and this information is provided to dealers upon request.
+6. I. Allocations of quotas for narcotics are published by the United Nations and this information is provided to dealers upon request.
 Any nation exporting these drugs has Canadian quotas provided to it through the United Nations International Narcotic Control Board.